TascoGitGud/Fashion-Marketing-Sales-Analysis-Dash-Board/README.md

   <img src="Images/Page_05.png" width="100%">
 </p>

 - `AUDREY SHIRT LAL new` campaigns brought in **~427M VND** in Ads Revenue from only **47M VND** spent, making them the top performers in the portfolio.
 Several smaller campaigns with just **5-7M VND** in spend also showed strong Ads Revenue but have not been scaled up yet, which is a missed opportunity.
-However, whether this Ads Revenue translates into actual product profit will be a key question examined in the **SKU Performance page**.
+However, whether this Ads Revenue translates into actual product profit will be a key question examined in the **SKU Performance** page.

 ---